 Cause #3: You failed to convince the FDA that technological differences do not raise different questions of safety and effectiveness.

 Unless your device is identical in every way to the predicate device, you will have to persuade the FDA that differences do not raise questions of safety and effectiveness.
-At the beginning of the 510(k) process it is helpful to systematically document technological differences.
+At the beginning of the 510(k) process, it is helpful to document technological differences systematically.
 Specifically, this should include: 1) materials, 2) design, 3) energy source, and 4) other features.
-For each difference you must provide a justification for why the difference does not raise different issues or you must provide data to prove it.
+For each difference, you must justify why the difference does not raise different issues, or you must provide data to prove it.
 It is also possible that you were not aware of questions of safety and performance raised by technological differences.
-To avoid this problem you can submit a detailed device description and draft labeling to the FDA in a pre-sub meeting request.
+To avoid this problem, you can submit a detailed device description and draft labeling to the FDA in a pre-sub meeting request.
 If you ask questions about differences in a pre-sub meeting, you can avoid an NSE letter.

 Cause #4: You failed to provide data demonstrating equivalence.

-What is similar between all four causes of NSE letter?
+What is similar between all four causes of the NSE letter?